 Health Benefits of Camel Milk

-Growth and Development: The high level of animal proteins found in camel milk, many of which are not found in goat and cow milk, can help to stimulate proper growth and development of bones and organ systems.
-Protein is one of the most basic building blocks of life, and camel milk provides a lot of it.
-In fact, in many cultures, camel milk is given to malnourished infants and children, as it can improve health and wellness so dramatically.
-Camel milk was first used as a way to prolong journeys through the desert, when food and other chances for liquid were limited.
+The higher level of certain amino acids (methionine, valine, phenylalanine, arginine, and leucine) found in camel milk as compared with cow’s milk, can help stimulate proper growth and development, for example, according to the US National Library of Medicine website, the amino acid phenylalanine “plays a key role in the biosynthesis of other amino acids and is improtant in the sturcutre and function of many proteins and enzymes.”
+Protein is one of the most basic building blocks of the body, and this milk has a high content of it.
+In fact, in many cultures, it is given to malnourished infants and children as it can improve their health dramatically.
+This milk was also first used as a way to prolong journeys through the desert when access to food and fluids were limited.

-Stimulate Circulation: The high iron content found in camel milk makes it ideal for preventing anemia.
-Iron is a crucial component of red blood cells, which means that camel milk can increase circulation of the blood and oxygenation of the body’s organ systems and extremities.
-Following childbirth, injury, or period of malnutrition, camel milk can significantly help maintain health.
+The high iron content found in camel milk makes it ideal for preventing anemia.
+Iron is a crucial component of red blood cells, which means it is crucial for oxygen transport, DNA synthesis and more.
+Following childbirth, injury, or a period of malnutrition, camel milk can significantly help maintain health.

-Heart Health: With such a healthy and comprehensive set of fatty acids, camel milk can greatly improve the balance of cholesterol in the body.
-By reducing “bad” cholesterol in the body, camel milk helps to reduce atherosclerosis, heart attacks, and strokes, and even lowers blood pressure in regular users.
+With such a healthy and comprehensive set of fatty acids, camel milk can greatly improve the balance of cholesterol in the body.
+Orotic acid, a component found in camel milk, has been shown to lower cholesterol in both rats and humans.
+By reducing bad cholesterol in the body, it helps to reduce the risk of atherosclerosis, heart attack, strokes, and even helps in lowering high blood pressure.